15 Weight Loss Friendly Foods You Should Eat

 Brown lentils are great for soup, and green lentils are great for salads.
 Red lentils are often found in Indian and Middle Eastern dishes as a puree and are delicious!
 There are many varieties of lentils.

 This one is last on the list for a reason -- it's my favorite.
 It's my go-to meal every morning.

 I typically crush walnuts, add some flax seed powder, mix in a little protein powder, and top it off with cinnamon along with some type of berries.

 It's a low-calorie and low-fat meal that keeps you full for hours and has been shown to reverse heart disease, according to Dr. Greger.

 The most important part of it all is discipline.
 We all fall off once in a while.
 However, the goal is to make healthy eating a part of your routine.

-All you need to do now is adjust your daily routine and incorporate these 15 delicious foods to get the maximum benefits.
+All you need to do now is adjust your daily routine and incorporate these 15 delicious foods for maximum benefits.

 To your health and the body of your dreams!

 Tony Lee, MS, RD